 Victoria Falls is one of greatest waterfalls in the world with the thrashing waters creating a curtain almost twice the size of Niagara Falls.
 The Falls has earnt its place as one of the seven natural wonders of the world and since 1989 has been a UNESCO World Heritage Site.
 This natural phenomenon known as Mosi-oa-Tunya – literally ‘the smoke that thunders’ should be top of any Zimbabwean, or even African, bucket list.

 The steep gorge that the Zambezi has created is an adrenaline junkie’s heaven, with plenty of thrilling activities to entertain the whole family.
-Examples include bungee jumping, abseiling, gorge swinging and even elephant riding.
+Examples include bungee jumping, abseiling and even gorge swinging.
 For a more sedate way to witness majestic views, how about afternoon tea at the famous Victoria Falls Hotel?

 8. Heritage and History